-- Our gates open at 8.30am.

-- Class doors open at 8.45am, children are encouraged to arrive from this time in order for them to settle in the classroom ready to learn.

-- The register is taken at 8.50am.

-- Our pupils must arrive before 8.50am.

-- Pupils arriving after 9.00am will be marked as late (L) which still counts as present.

-See DfE attendance codes at Appendix 1

-• If a pupil arrives after the close of registration after 9.10am, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the morning session.
+- Our gates open at 8.45am and children are encouraged to arrive from this time in order for them to settle in the classroom reading to learn. - Our pupils must arrive before 9.00am - Pupils arriving after 9.00am will be marked as late (L) which still counts as present.
+See DfE attendance codes at Appendix 1 - If a pupil arrives after the close of registration after 9.30am, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the morning session.
 If a pupil arrives late after the registers close due to a valid reason, such as an unavoidable medical appointment, their absence will be marked with the appropriate authorised absence code.